An Extension of the Permutation Group Enumeration Technique (Collapse of the Polynomial Hierarchy: $\mathbf{NP = P}$): Preliminaries: Group Enumeration

-A permutation group enumeration problem is essentially finding a canonic representation of the group elements generated by a \emph{generating set} such that the order of the group is also easily determined.
-It is somewhat similar to an enumeration problem corresponding to any search problem ~\cite {GJ79} over a finite universe.
+A permutation group enumeration problem is essentially finding generators for all the permutations in the group, and thus leading to finding \emph{order} of the group.
+It can also be viewed as an enumeration problem corresponding to any search problem ~\cite {GJ79} over a finite universe.

-A generating set $K$ of a permutation group $G$ is a subset of $G$ such that each element in $G$ can be represented as a unique product of the elements, called \emph{generators}, in $K$.
+A \emph{generating set} of a permutation group $G$ is defined to be the set of permutations, $K \subset G$, such that all the elements in $G$ can be written as a (polynomially bounded) product of the elements in $K$.